Nasutitermes corniger: Fortress defense

 The benefits to being altruistic come in two ecological modes: “life insurers” and “fortress defenders”.
 Most Hymenoptera, the large majority of social insects, are life insurers, where eusociality is adapted as a safeguard from decreased life expectancy of offspring.
 Termites, as fortress defenders, benefit from working together to best exploit a valuable ecological resource, in the case of Nasutitermes corniger a vast wood gallery.
 Fortress defense is sufficient to evolve eusociality when three criteria are met: food coinciding with shelter, selection for defense against intruders and predators, and the ability to defend such a habitat.

 Termite colonies are generally large enclosed nests or mounds that house large supplies of wood for the termites to exploit, fulfilling the first criteria for fortress defense.
 In N. corniger, the soldier caste has had their heads modified to spew a noxious, sticky liquid when under attack from Tamandua anteaters.
-The secretion contains pinene, limonene and other high molecular weight compounds that deter the anteater from returning.
+The secretion contains pinene, limonene and other compounds that deter the anteater from returning.
 The termites then remain on guard near the breach for several minutes.
 This adaptive morphology and defense of the habitat are sufficient for satisfying the second two criteria for fortress defense.

 The fortress defense strategy necessitated the evolution of soldiers first, which has resulted in the unique specialization of the nasute termites.